zats/zats.github.io/_posts/2014-04-12-Designing-your-own-class-cluster-Initializers.markdown

 By implementing initializers like that I get the same behavior as when using `NSArray`:

-* Address the base class directly and you get a default subclass implementation.
+* Initialize the base class directly and you get a default subclass implementation.
-* Address a (non-default) subclass with initialization method and you will "follow through" up to the `NSObject` in initialization chain.
+* Initialize a (non-default) subclass with initialization method and you will "follow through" the initialization chain up to the `NSObject`.

 Now I can safely add convenience methods such as